Faiz0developer/Triweb-Learning/README.md

 day-3 ->

 RegExp -> Learn different concepts and methods of RegExp and implement them in code as well.
 Like I practice match, search and test method.
 Implement repeat and repeatAll using RegExp.

+Array -> Learn deep and pratice concepts of array.
+Practice different methods of Arraylike map,filter, reduce, some,every,sort,splice and so on.
+Get to know about multi dimension array.